oduameh/node-course/docs/Instructions/automating.md

 :::

-Let's start the our new node service
+Start the new node service

 ```
 sudo systemctl start node.service